 Often, creativity is thought of as a boundless, abstract concept associated with art and the humanities.
 It’s more of a feeling; a muse that inspires poets and fine artists, or a spirit that befalls free thinkers.
-It’s no wonder, then, that many struggle associating creativity with corporate goals.
-What’s inspiring about key performance indicators?
+It’s no wonder, then, that many struggle to associate creativity with company goals.
+What’s inspiring about a company’s key performance indicators?
 How can product requirements spark our imagination?

 As experience designers, we’re not only bound by the business objectives of our clients, but also by what people need or want from the thing we’re designing.
-So how do we foster creativity in a structured and data-driven environment?
+So how do we foster an agency wide design culture in a structured and data-driven environment?

-The first step is understanding that creativity is simply potential with constraints.
+Importantly, understand that creativity is simply potential with constraints.
 Even artists are bound by the materials they use or the size of their canvas.
-With that in mind, here are some ways you can spark creativity no matter what type of environment you’re working in or what your role on the team may look like.
+With that in mind, here are some ways to foster creativity no matter what type of environment you’re working in or what your role on the team may look like.

-If you’re a design leader, you’re likely accustomed to working within constraints like time, budget, scope, requirements, etc. to generate multiple possible solutions, but it’s important to keep in mind that before you put the proverbial pen to paper, you have a lot to learn about what you are designing.
+If you’re a design leader in your company, you’re likely accustomed to working within constraints like time, budget, scope, requirements, etc. to generate multiple possible solutions, but it’s important to keep in mind that before you put the proverbial pen to paper, there is still a lot to learn about what you are designing.

 Strong design leaders are good listeners.
 To listen well, we rely on research to discover what we don’t know and understand the needs and wants of the people and business processes we’re designing for.
 This type of listening can take the form of competitive analysis, in-depth interviews, contextual inquiries, workshops, or requirements gathering, but no matter what research method you use, the goal is to gain a strong understanding of the problem in front of you.

 Often, getting a better understanding of your challenge is what generates excitement about solving it.
 Research releases some constraints you might have thought you had, and lays down others you didn’t realize were important.
-Most importantly, this is the stage where you can unleash creativity and begin to form ideas.
+Most importantly, this is the stage where you can unleash creativity and begin to form ideas which can, in turn, enhance organizational creativity.

 Often, this is the freest moment to explore what might happen inside and outside of constraints.
 When this happens early on in the design process, you can rule out less successful ideas before they turn into costly rework down the road.